hashicorp/nomad/website/source/docs/drivers/exec.html.md

 If you are receiving the error `* Constraint "missing drivers" filtered <> nodes` and using the exec driver, check to ensure that you are running Nomad as root.
-This also applies for running nomad in -dev mode.
+This also applies for running Nomad in -dev mode.

 ## Examples